joshbrew/graphscript/docs/Service.md

 ```

-In a Service you declare "routes" instead of a tree (the 'tree' proprerty still functional internally but not used in the service's constructor), which simply adds an additional graph node prototype that aims to multiplex the operator calls on a route the same way you can get/post/delete etc. to routes on a REST api, or in our case calling any method you specify on a route/node.
-Every service includes a set of optional default routes for basic operations like getting/setting/logging/subscribing/etc. so each service is self contained and works as the entry point to your program using whatever composition of services that have been loaded into it.
+In a Service you declare `routes` instead of a `tree` (the 'tree' proprerty still functional internally but not used in the service's constructor), which adds customizable GraphNodePrototypes for more advanced scripting, e.g. for DOM or Web Worker controls.
+The routes aim to multiplex the calls to GraphNodes the same way you can get/post/delete etc over single HTTP urls to on a REST api, or in our case calling any existing method (functions or e.g. stored html template strings) you specify on a route/node.
+Every service includes a set of optional default routes for basic operations like getting/setting/logging/subscribing/pinging/etc. so each service is self contained and works as the entry point to your program using whatever composition of services that have been loaded into it.

 Services supply additional functions for piping the outputs of one function to others, including through to other services you've loaded into your main parent service interface.
 A lot of this is much better explained with code.
+The Router service works as an even more general service bundler for creating easy user and server pipelines.

 Multiple services also support custom route formats which you can easily mirror when developing your own services with our object tree-based programmable systems.
 We spent a lot of time most notably on the DOM service which lets you quickly compose your web UI with HTML and heavily customizable web components.
 Support is expanding to include on-the-fly .md or .jsx format parsing, for example, which can include the needed scripts for you in-browser.